Patch-from-a-peak/Test_blog001/docs/_posts/2020-05-11-translation-formats-intro.markdown

 * popular formats used by Microsoft Word (*.docx*), Excel (*.xlsx*) and PowerPoint (*.pptx*),
 * their LibreOffice equivalents (*.odt*, *.odf* and *.odp*),
-* Android applications (*.apk*).
+* applications for Android phones (*.apk*),
+* and, of course, translation packages (*.xlz*, *.mqxlz*, *.sdlppx*...).

-Unlike XML files, archives can't be simply viewed in your text editor.
+Unlike XML files, archives can't simply be viewed in your text editor.
 They contain compressed streams of data, which the text editor would try to directly convert into characters.
 The result is gibberish:

 <img src="{{ site.baseurl }}/assets/blogpost1/archive_mangled_in_notepad.jpg">
 *(This is what happens if you try to open an archive in Notepad)*

 You can see that most of the text is mangled and unreadable.
-File names within the archive, which are kept as strings, are the only legible thing.
-My archive contained a single file, *example_file.txt*, and it is shown here, near the top.
+File names within the archive are the only legible thing.
+My archive contained a single file, *example_file.txt*, and it is shown here, in the middle of line 2.

-Sometimes, when browsing files in Windows Explorer, you can click on a *.zip* file and see its contents as if it were a normal folder.
+Sometimes, when browsing files in Windows Explorer or other file explorers, you can click on a *.zip* file and see its contents as if it were a normal folder.
 It is because **your operating system simply hides the complexity from you and unpacks the archive behind the scenes** (both Linux Mint and Windows 10 do it, from my experience).
-If you tried to actually edit the contents of the archive, you would probably encounter trouble.
+If you tried to actually open and edit the files contained in the archive, you could encounter trouble, such as broken references between documents.

-If you want to actually modify the files within an archive, you have to decompress it first, work on the individual files, and then re-compress the bundle again.
+If you want to actually modify the files within an archive, you should decompress it first, work on the individual files, and then re-compress the bundle again.
 This is also what your CAT tools do behind the scenes every time they open a package - there is no magic here.

 In practice, archive files used by translators usually contain a bunch of XML files: bilingual files for translation, structure of the source file (or the file itself), translation memories, glossaries etc. They might also contain some other reference files.